 “Good duties must not be pressed and beaten out of us, as the waters came out of a rock when Moses smote it with his rod; but must freely drop from us, as myrrh from the tree, or honey from the comb.” ~ Thomas Watson

 Performing “good duties” for my family was easy.
 But good duties in the form of sharing Jesus with others wasn’t so easy.
 Such service wasn’t really pressed or beaten from me, more like it was pulled and twisted out.

 Needless to say, I was a hesitant servant.
-Scared of nearly everything about saying yes to reaching out in the name of Jesus.
+Scared of nearly everything about saying yes to reaching out in the name of Jesus, to serving.